chris-wood/draft-pw-privacypass-in-band-consistency/draft-pw-privacypass-in-band-consistency.md

 # Acknowledgments
 {:numbered="false"}

-This document was the product of the key consistency design team in the Privacy Pass working group.
+This document was the product of the consistency design team in the Privacy Pass working group.